-ities for limited infill residential development in the node.
-The residential should be of a scale and massing to g low-scale nature of the area.
+s for limited infill residential development in the northwest corner I should be of a scale and massing to complement the existing lowall four corners.
+The City should be open to redevelopment of est serve the area with a predominantly commercial mix of uses esidential and employment areas.

-d to all four corners.
-The City should be open to rcels in the node to best serve the area with a ial mix of uses catering to the immediate residential and his area should be designed to create a very noticeable development south of Big Beaver should focus on erve the adjacent neighborhoods but also provide an nd buffer to the adjacent residential neighborhood.
-The continued investment in the commercial property on the de should be removed and reclassified to residential use e-family, cluster, low-scaled multiple family, or assisted e housing options in the area.
-South side should continue However, limited commercial and service uses designed to cus of the area as an office node may also be permissible.
+area should be designed to create a very noticeable "gateway" outh of Big Beaver should focus on commercial uses that serve the ut also provide an appropriate transition and buffer to the adjacent The City should encourage continued investment in the commercial corner should be removed and reclassified to residential use which may er, low-scaled multiple family, or assisted living to provide creative a.
+South side should continue to focus on office uses.
+However, vice uses designed to complement the main focus of the area as an ermissible.

-on mixed-use, service, or commercial uses to serve the ods.
-Any development or redevelopment shall be of a scale ment the existing low scale nature of the area.
-Low scale permissible if it models the scale and orientation of the rhood at the northeast corner of the node.
+mixed-use, service, or commercial uses to serve the immediate opment or redevelopment shall be of a scale and massing to w scale nature of the area.
+Low scale multiple family may be scale and orientation of the multiple family neighborhood at the le.